Toad-Labs/toadfor.ca/docs/blog/ms-bot-setup-echo/index.md

 This is the most basic bot, and not something we could really put into production.

-The next steps are to start building out useful a conversational UI.
+The next steps are to start building out useful a conversational UI, and then deploy it so people can actually use it, all of which will come in future tutorials.

 ## Further Reading